Skip to main content

 Presentation

 How the resolved work is presented affects how it communicates.
 Make deliberate decisions about display, siting or sequence, and document why those choices support your idea.
-Presentation is the final act of the Creative Practice, not an afterthought.
+Presentation is the final act of the Creative Practice, not an afterthought, and the way a work is sited or sequenced can change its meaning as much as any mark made during the making.

 Treat Unit 4 as one sustained, documented inquiry: explore widely, test on evidence, annotate every decision, refine toward deliberate resolution, and use the critique to evaluate honestly.
 That is how a body of work and a finished artwork earn full marks under the Creative Practice.